MartijnDevNull/sassytray/README.md

 Sassytray
 =========

-Trying to make a small gtk trayicon for tint2 and other lightweigt panels.
+Trying to make a small gtk trayicon CPU Heat viewer for tint2 and other lightweigt panels.
 Idea from: https://stackoverflow.com/questions/5206020/python-cpu-temp-in-system-tray-linux